WebMechanic/symfony-vite-docs/src/guide/assets.md

 ## Multiple asset strategies

-if you want to use the asset twig function to serve assets from Vite but you want to serve other assets that come from another source you can define multiple strategies.
+if you want to use the [Twig asset function](https://symfony.com/doc/current/reference/twig_reference.html#asset) to serve assets from Vite but you want to serve other assets that come from another source you can define multiple strategies.

 ```yaml
 framework: